matheus-alv/time_series_precipitation/README.md

-   # Time Series of Precipitaion in São Paulo
+   # Time Series of Precipitation in São Paulo

 This project is the python code for my undergradutate thesis for my bachelor in Computer Engineer.